Yuma Kagiyama: 2024–2025 season: World bronze, Grand Prix Final silver, Asian Winter Games silver, and First national title

-In late December, Kagiyama won the 2024-25 Japan Championships for the first time after winning both the short and free program segments.
+In late December, Kagiyama won the 2024–25 Japan Championships for the first time after winning both the short and free program segments.
 Kagiyama and his father, Masakazu, became only the second father and son to have both won a Japanese national championships behind Tsuguhiko and Takahiko Kozuka.
 This win also came thirty-four years after his father won his first of three national titles.
 His combined total score was 33.74 points higher than that of the silver medalist Rio Nakata.
 Kagiyama was subsequently named to the World team.

-At the 2025 World Championships, he came in second in the short program, only three points behind Ilia Malinin, but succumbed to mental pressure in the free skate, getting tenth.
+At the 2025 World Championships, he came in second in the short program, only three points behind Ilia Malinin, but succumbed to mental pressure in the free skate and dropped to tenth.
 Overall, Kagiyama secured a third-place finish, making him a four-time medalist at the World Championships.
 Due to his and Shun Sato's final placement, Japan was guaranteed three spots for the 2026 Winter Olympics.
 In an interview following the event, he shared, "My biggest concern was the Olympic spots.
 We really wanted to get three spots and so relieved to achieve it.
 Because the first jump set the tone, I was rushing and made a mistake.
 After that, it was uphill battle.
-Because of team mates stellar effor and my short program, we were able to secure three spots and that was a big relief.
+Because of team mates stellar effort and my short program, we were able to secure three spots and that was a big relief.
 I didn’t think that today’s perfomance[sic] was great, wondering if I deserve the podium, but I will accept.
 I’m so glad that I didn’t let the team down at the end.
 Today’s performance was humbling experience.
 I feel like I need to work on self confidence.
 Watching my Shun’s experience as the first timer, it reminded me of my first time."